 Yes.
 Two main kinds of legal motions could be available to you depending on your situation:

 Motion to Reopen

 If circumstances or facts surface that would alter the initial decision, you may be able to make a motion to reopen your case.
 This new evidence must be substantial, and it should be evident that it will impact your case.

 Motion to Reconsider

-If you and your attorney believe that the evaluating officer was incorrect in his or her decision, then you may be able to make a motion to reconsider your case.
+If you and your attorney believe that the evaluating officer was incorrect in their decision, you can make a motion to reconsider your case.
 In this situation, you will need to argue the facts in a way that demonstrates your qualifications.
 This should not be attempted without the help of an immigration attorney.

-You may qualify for the EB-2 if you hold an advanced degree or can prove that you have extraordinary ability in your field.
+You may qualify for the EB-2 if you hold an advanced degree or prove you have extraordinary ability in your field.
 If you have a bachelor’s degree or have a skilled or unskilled position, you may be able to apply for the EB-3.

 Remember, however, that both the EB-2 and the EB-3 require your employer to obtain a PERM Labor Certification.
 Your employer must post job ads for your position to determine if any qualified U.S. workers are available.
 Not having to go through this process is one of the main benefits of the EB-1C.

 All of these questions only serve to scratch the surface of what is involved with acquiring an EB-1C.
 When investing this much time, effort, and money, it’s always best to have an expert handle your case.
 Hiring an experienced immigration firm can help you avoid common pitfalls, optimize your immigration path, and deal with unexpected obstacles that might arise.